 How to Grow Coral Bells (Heuchera)

-This plant was a favorite in our grandmother's garden and is even more popular today due to all the new colors and leaf shapes.
-No longer are they just green.
+This plant was a favorite in our grandmother's garden and is even more popular today due to all the new colors and leaf shapes—no longer are they just green.
 Even though the flowers are small, hummingbirds and butterflies love them.

-Heuchera are perennial plants, which mean that they will return year after year.
+Heuchera are perennial plants, which means that they will return year after year.
 Purchasing a plant will provide years of enjoyment.
 The leaves keep their color even in the cold winters of Michigan.
 Seeing some color early in the spring is a bonus.

 USDA Hardiness Zones

-Most of these plants will grow in Zones 4 to 9.
-A few varieties can be grown in the colder areas of Zone 3 and survive the winters there.
-Others can do well as far as Zone 11.
+Most of these plants will grow in zones 4 to 9.
+A few varieties can be grown in the colder areas of zone 3 and survive the winters there.
+Others can do well as far as zone 11.
 Check the tags on each plant before purchasing.

 Why Are They Called Such an Odd Name?

 Heucheras are part of the family of plants known as Saxifragaceae.
 They are natives of the southwestern part of the United States.
 The genus of plants were named after Johann Heinrich von Heucher, who lived from 1677 to 1746.
 He was a professor of medicine and botany.
 Being friends with Carl Linnaeus, who is the man that named most plants, Linnaeus named these plants after Heucher.